Brian Ebersole: Ultimate Fighting Championship

 Ebersole made his UFC debut against Chris Lytle at UFC 127, replacing an injured Carlos Condit.
 Ebersole won via unanimous decision using unorthodox strikes and ground control in a bout that earned Fight of the Night honors.

 In his second UFC fight, Ebersole faced veteran Dennis Hallman on August 6, 2011, at UFC 133.
 He won the fight via TKO in the first round.
 Ebersole was also awarded an honorary "getting those horrifying shorts off TV as soon as possible" bonus by Dana White for defeating Hallman, who was wearing Speedos (Speedos have since been banned in the UFC).

 Ebersole was expected to face Rory MacDonald on December 10, 2011, at UFC 140.
 However, McDonald pulled out of their fight due to injury.
 Ebersole instead faced Claude Patrick, where he won a close, back and forth match via split decision.

 Ebersole fought TJ Waldburger on June 22, 2012, at UFC on FX 4 and won the fight via unanimous decision (29–28, 29–28, 29–28).
 After the bout Ebersole said that he may try to drop down to the lightweight division.
 If he moves down, it will be the fifth weight class in which he has competed.

 Making a quick return to the Octagon less than a month later, Ebersole replaced an injured Claude Patrick and faced James Head on July 21, 2012, at UFC 149.
 Ebersole received his first UFC loss to Head via split decision snapping his eleven fight winning streak and receiving his first loss since September 2008.

 Ebersole made his first appearance in over a year when he fought Rick Story at UFC 167 on November 16, 2013.
 He lost the fight via unanimous decision.

 Ebersole next fought John Howard on September 27, 2014, at UFC 178.
 He won the fight via split decision.

 Ebersole was expected to face Alan Jouban on June 6, 2015, at UFC Fight Night 68.
 However, Jouban pulled out of the fight in late March citing injury and was replaced by Omari Akhmedov.
 Ebersole lost the fight via TKO after he was unable to continue after the first round due to a knee injury sustained from a kick by Akhmedov.
 Ebersole announced his retirement after the fight.

-Post Retirement
+Post-retirement

 Ebersole would fight one more time, June 24, 2016, facing Steven Kennedy at Hex Fight Series 6.
 Kennedy won the main event by decision.